pm0kjp/R-at-CAR/chapter7.md

 In the last exercise, we were able to get TRUE/FALSE values showing if the ID's in our data frames were the 2nd-nth use of that ID.
 How can we actually see the affected ID's?
 We'll use R's indexing feature to get a list of the actual ID's that repeat.

+### Quick indexing review

-Often, when we index in R, we do something like this:
+Often, when we index (get specific data from inside a larger object) in R, we do something like this:

 `fakeMath[10:25,1:2]` -- this shows rows 10-25 and column 1-2.
 `fakeLang$subjectID` -- this shows an entire column.